TUfischl/newdetkdecomp/README.md

 # NewDetKDecomp

-This project includes a library of tools to analyze hypergraph properties and algorithms to detect the (generalized) hypertree width.
+This project includes a library of tools to analyze hypergraph properties and algorithms to detect the (generalized/fractional) hypertree width.

 ## Getting Started